 What NOT to Pack:

 - Electronic devices, games, and screen based gadgets (Mobile phones may be carried turned off inside a ziploc bag inside the pack, but are not to be used during camp.)

 - Knives.
 We do not teach knife safety or use knives at this camp.
 Do not send your child to this camp with a knife, even to “leave in their backpack.”

 - Excess extra clothes – an extra layer / rain gear is fine if necessary but please do not pack a change of clothes for after camp in their backpack.
 This is adds extra weight and bulk that tires kids out.
 Keep these (or a blanket or towel for your muddy child to sit on) in your car.

 - Extra weight.
 We will be hiking each day, and heavy backpacks become a challenge for all.
 Bring only what you need.

 What to Expect at Camp

-Please arrive between 8:45 and 9:00 to sign your child in.
+Please arrive between 8:50 and 9:00 to sign your child in.
 The camp director of your child’s camp will greet you at the sign-in table.
-We are asking parents to do health checks and temperature checks at home.
-For more information and guidance, please visit our COVID-19 page.
 Monday and Tuesday will take a bit longer as staff and parents learn the ropes.
 We intend to have all campers signed in by 9:15 – 9:30 AM.
 Please keep your child with you until after sign in.
-At that point your child will be invited to join their group.
+At that point your child will be invited to join their group or participate in a large group game.
 This is a good time to check in with the camp director if you have any questions or concerns.
 The camp director can pass along any important information to your child’s instructor once the initial arrival phase has passed.